Title: Radon Mitigation Professional License

 Training and Exam

-• Complete an approved radon mitigation course
+- Complete an approved radon mitigation course, and

-• Pass an approved radon mitigation examination (the course completion exam at the end of an online course is not sufficient)
+- Pass an approved radon mitigation examination (the course completion exam at the end of an online course is not sufficient).

 Approved courses:

-Upcoming courses:
+Upcoming in-person courses:

 Approved Testing Devices

 Licensed professionals must submit a list of continuous monitors and passive devices that they use to measure radon.
 Continuous monitors used must be approved by either the NRPP or the NRSB.
-Passive radon devices must be analyzed by licensed radon laboratories.
+Passive radon devices must be analyzed by MDH licensed radon laboratories.

 Quality Assurance (QA) Plan